ellebythesea/missy-elliot/README.md

 docker run --env-file .env -p 8501:8501 missy-elliott-app
 ```

+Note: If you plan to process or transcribe media in production, ensure `ffmpeg` is installed on the host.
+The provided Dockerfile installs `ffmpeg` so containers will have it available.

 ## Deployment
 - Any host that supports `streamlit run app.py` works (Streamlit Cloud, Fly.io, Railway, etc.).
 - Provide `OPENAI_API_KEY` (and optionally `OPENAI_MODEL`, `OPENAI_TEMPERATURE`) as environment variables in your hosting platform.

+### Streamlit Community Cloud note
+This repo includes a `packages.txt` that requests `ffmpeg`.
+When deploying on Streamlit Community Cloud, that file ensures the ffmpeg system package is installed before your app starts.

 ### Streamlit Cloud
 Two easy ways to provide your OpenAI key: